Cefucr/Sudoku_Solver/README.md

 ## This is a simple script to solve the given sudoku board.
 <br>
-This project was turned from Python to Javascript.
-I turned it because i wanted a better input method than making a list on python.
+This project was originally a python script but i wasn't satisfied with the input method i used in python (a list of lists).
+I decided to code the whole thing again in Javascript now it is easier to input a sudoku and solve it.
 <hr>

 ### RULES OF SUDOKU